 Anothe breathtaking view from the top.

 The 3 rappelings

 Soon the technical team came collecting all its equipment and rope and started the activity of setting up rappelling.
-The rappelling anchor has already been fixed into the ground their on the top we rested here, we were tired by climbing for whole day.
+The rappelling anchor has already been fixed into the ground their on the top.
+We rested here, we were tired by climbing for whole day.
 The first rappeller had gone down and made arrangements.
 One by one we started rappelling.
 The descend had 3 rappelling spots, the first one was of about 400 ft.
 Imagine that.
-It was already dark and rappelling down the 400 ft rock is actually a thrill, a fear factor exists even if one has worn all the equipment.
+It was already dark and rappelling down the 400 ft rock is actually a thrill, its scary even if one has worn all the equipment.